mtshin/s3console_poc/README.md

 ## Description

-A proof of concept react app written in typescript that utilizes [aws sdk for javascript](https://docs.aws.amazon.com/sdk-for-javascript/index.html) to perform basic s3 calls within a react app to a running Aspen instance.
+A proof of concept react app written in typescript that utilizes [aws sdk for javascript](https://docs.aws.amazon.com/sdk-for-javascript/index.html) to perform basic s3 calls within a react app to an S3 server.

 ## Operations